-A graduate resident director assistantship is awarded under the auspices of the university's student life division.
+A graduate resident director assistantship is awarded under the auspices of the university's student affairs division.
 This position offers a qualified graduate student an opportunity to work with staff and residents in developing and promoting an extracurricular environment conducive to maximum student growth in a residential setting.

 The GRD is primarily responsible for the overall administration and supervision of the assigned hall and staff.
-This responsibility includes the oversight of minor policy violations and the implementation of educational and social programming within the building.
+This responsibility includes serving in an on-call duty rotation, the oversight of policy violations and the implementation of educational and social programming within the building.
 GRDs are expected to focus their efforts on creating a hall environment that enhances the academic learning, personal development, physical comfort, and safety and security of each resident student.